-In 1950 Srila Prabhupada retired from married life, adopting the vanaprasta (retired) order to devote more time to his studies and writing.
-He traveled to the holy city of Vrndavana, where he lived in humble circumstances in the historic temple of Radha-Damodara.
+In 1950, Srila Prabhupada retired from married life, adopting the vanaprastha (retired) order to devote more time to his studies and writing.
+He travelled to the holy city of Vrindavan, where he lived in humble circumstances in the historic temple of Radha Damodara.
 There he engaged for several years in deep study and writing.
 He accepted the renounced order of life (sannyasa) in 1959.
-At Radha-Damodara, Srila Prabhupada began work on his life’s masterpiece: a multivolume commentated translation of the eighteen thousand verse Srimad-Bhagavatam (Bhagavata Purana).
-He also wrote Easy Journey to Other Planets.
+At Radha Damodara temple, Srila Prabhupada began work on his life’s masterpiece: a multivolume commentated translation of the eighteen thousand verses Srimad Bhagavatam (Bhagavata Purana).
+He also wrote the “Easy Journey to Other Planets” book.

-After publishing three volumes of the Bhagavatam, Srila Prabhupada came to the United States, in September 1965, to fulfill the mission of his spiritual master.
+After publishing three volumes of the Bhagavatam, Srila Prabhupada reached the United States, in September 1965, to fulfill the mission of his spiritual master.
+When he first arrived by freighter in New York City, Srila Prabhupada was practically penniless.
+Only after almost a year of great difficulty did he establish the International Society for Krishna Consciousness, in July of 1966.
 Subsequently, His Divine Grace wrote more than fifty volumes of authoritative commentated translations and summary studies of the philosophical and religious classics of India.